WWF One Night Only

-WWF One Night Only was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE) and aired exclusively in Canada and the United Kingdom.
+WWF One Night Only was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE), and aired exclusively in Canada, and the United Kingdom.
 It took place on September 20, 1997, at the NEC Arena in Birmingham, England.
 The event featured eight matches, with two main events.
-In the first main event, The Undertaker challenged Bret Hart for the WWF Championship where Hart retained.
+In the first main event, The Undertaker challenged Bret Hart for the WWF Championship, where Hart retained.
 In the second main event match, which closed the show, Shawn Michaels defeated The British Bulldog to win the WWF European Championship.

 Production

 Background

 In 1997, the World Wrestling Federation (WWF, now WWE) scheduled a United Kingdom pay-per-view titled One Night Only.
-It took place on September 20, 1997, at the NEC Arena in Birmingham, England and was a one-off event.
-It aired exclusively in Canada and the United Kingdom.
+It took place on September 20, 1997, at the NEC Arena in Birmingham, England, and was a one-off event.
+It aired exclusively in Canada, and the United Kingdom, where the live show aired exclusively on Sky Box Office and the show was heavily promoted.

 Storylines

-One Night Only featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots and storylines that were played out on Raw Is War and other World Wrestling Federation (WWF) television programs.
+One Night Only featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Raw Is War, and other World Wrestling Federation (WWF) television programs.
 Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated into a wrestling match or series of matches.